Dosage Form: injection, solution

 In geriatric patients, monitoring for metronidazole associated adverse events is recommended (see CLINICAL PHARMACOLOGY, PRECAUTIONS).
 Decreased liver function in geriatric patients can result in increased concentrations of metronidazole that may necessitate adjustment of metronidazole dosage (see DOSAGE AND ADMINISTRATION).

-The following reactions have been reported during treatment with metronidazole.
+The following reactions have been reported during treatment with Metronidazole Injection:

 Central Nervous System

-The following reactions have also been reported during treatment with metronidazole.
+The following reactions have also been reported during treatment with Metronidazole Injection: